Saturday, June 20, 2009

 The Northwestern University research findings suggest that one remedy is for the retailer to charge more for multi-solution products than for single-solution products.
 The extra cost helps convince shoppers that the product can indeed do more.

 It never pays off in the long run to gouge shoppers with exorbitant prices.
 But do keep in mind that other trend among shoppers—the search for low prices.
-Are you trimming profit margins on many of the products you carry in order to keep customers coming?
-Boosting margins on multi-solution products may be the right solution for you.
+To keep customers coming, are you trimming profit margins on many of the single-function products you carry?
+Boosting margins on multi-solution products may be a way to maintain adequate overall profitability.

 For your profitability: Sell Well: What Really Moves Your Shoppers